CALL US NOW

-Pacific Cognitive Behavioral Therapy is a counseling center with two locations in the San Francisco Bay Area.
+Pacific Cognitive Behavioral Therapy is a counseling center with a location in the San Francisco Bay Area.
 Our San Francisco office is centrally located in the Lower Pacific Heights / Japantown area.
-We also have a satellite office located in the Rockridge area of Oakland.
 We work with children, teens, adults, and couples to overcome obstacles that stand in the way of living a satisfying life.

 We are highly trained therapists specializing in Cognitive Behavioral Therapy, a form of counselling that has been proven successful for many people dealing with issues.
 Ongoing training and consultation are key parts of our practice to ensure we are always developing our skills to best help you.

 We pride ourselves in providing compassionate and evidence-supported Cognitive Behavioral Therapy, through which we give people the tools and skills they need to deal with any number of issues – from anxiety and depression to work performance or relationship concerns.